italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   DPoP: $WalletInstanceAttestationProofOfPossession

-More detailed information about the `Wallet Instance Attestation`_ is available in its dedicated section of this technical specification.
+More detailed information about the `Wallet Attestation`_ is available in its dedicated section of this technical specification.

-To attest a high level of security, the Wallet Instance submits its Wallet Instance Attestation to the Relying Party, disclosing its capabilities and the security level attested by its Wallet Provider.
+To attest a high level of security, the Wallet Instance submits its Wallet Attestation to the Relying Party, disclosing its capabilities and the security level attested by its Wallet Provider.

 Below the description of the parameters defined in *OAuth 2.0 Demonstration of Proof-of-Possession at the Application Layer (DPoP)*.